iffy/nim-relay/README.md

 ### Connect = "c"

 `Connect(conn_pubkey: string)` - asks relay server to connect this client to another remote client identified by the given public key.
+Two clients become connected when both have requested to connect to the other.

 - `conn_pubkey` is the public key of the client to connect to

-This will cause a `Knock` event to be sent to the client presenting `conn_pubkey` the next time it connects (or immediately, if it is already connected).

 Successful connection will be indicated with the `Connected` event.